Industry careers

 Broodmare Manager: Oversees the care of mares and foals on a farm

-Exercise Rider: Rides race horses during training
+Exercise Rider: Rides racehorses during morning training

 Hotwalker: Cools down horses after training; May also work as a groom